-When you are in the middle of winter, do not be put off by the cold, but organize a pleasant excursion with a camping trip.
+When you are in the middle of winter, do not be put off by the cold, but organize a pleasant camping trip.
 If you equip yourself properly, camping in any month of the year as well as being feasible can also be quite comfortable.
 So, you can safely sleep in a tent in the mountains, even on the coldest nights.

 However, it can happen that sometimes the temperatures drop so much that even a top-quality thermal bag, insulating blankets or your favorite pair of socks will not keep you warm.